 How you can bring freedom.

-We have 3 big ideas to shape a future where children affected by conflict and oppression have the chance to live free, full lives.
+This is how we are shaping a future where children affected by conflict and oppression have the chance to live free, full lives.

 We value the capabilities that are already held by communities.
 That’s why we work in partnership with them, developing projects that draw people and skills together to establish creative solutions to the unique challenges they face.